Our School Offer

 How will you prepare and support my child or young person to join the school?

-Children who have special needs are usually referred to us through the process of writing or revising a Statement of Educational Needs or an Education Health and Care Plan.
-It is the responsibility of the Local Authority to write or revise a statement, although as parents you may have instigated it yourselves.
-Many people may be involved in the process including doctors, educational psychologists, teachers from previous schools, Early Years Support, therapists to name but a few.
+Children who have special needs are referred to Fairfield through SENDACT who have the responsibility of the Local Authority to write Education and Health Care Plans.
+Many people may be involved in the process including doctors, educational psychologists, teachers from previous schools, Early Years Support and other therapists.

 Any parent considering admission to Fairfield is welcome to visit our school to see the provision we offer, meet the staff and chat to the pupils.